jeertmans/spanned-toml/README.md

 > NOTE: arrays of tables have an empty span, since then can be defined in
 > multiple parts of a given file.

+## Why choosing Spanned-Toml over others?<a name="why-choosing-spanned-toml-over-others"></a>

+Spanned-Toml was mainly built for another project I am working on.

+You should use this package whenever you care about where specific parts in a TOML config file are coming from.
+This might be useful, e.g., if you want to have a validation layer, on top of the default TOML, and that you want to exactly pinpoint where an error originated.

+Otherwise, if you juste care about parsing TOML file or speed, then directly use Tomli (or other faster alternatives).

 ## Versions<a name="versions"></a>